The semi-algebraic geometry of saturated optimal designs for the Bradley-Terry model: Explicit solutions for four alternatives

 \section{Explicit solutions for four alternatives}

-This section studies the optimal designs for the Bradley--Terry paired comparison model with four alternatives.
+This section studies the optimal designs for the Bradley--Terry paired comparison model with four alternatives, as it arises for example in~\cite{gabrielsen2000paired}.
 We first deal with the case of saturated designs, i.e.\ optimal designs whose supports consist of only 3 design points.
 The unsaturated case with 4, 5 or 6 support points follows in Section~\ref{s:unsaturated4}.

 The Bradley--Terry paired comparison model with $4$ alternatives has $3$ identifiable parameters $\beta_1,\beta_2,\beta_3$.
 As above we use $\beta_i:=\log(\pi_i)$ and $\beta_4=0$.
 Our goal is to cover all of $\RR^3$ with regions of optimality of specific explicit designs.
 The regression vectors for four alternatives are